Ukraine launches massive drone strikes on Russia, retaliating after deadly Russian attacks on Kyiv

 Details reported by only one source:

-- Debris from a Ukrainian drone attack caused a fire at a gas processing plant in Russia’s Astrakhan region.
+- Debris from a Ukrainian drone attack caused a fire at a gas processing plant in Russia’s Astrakhan region on May 13.

 Source Articles